Originally published Aug 30, 2018 and updated April 16, 2020.

 How does SHERLOCK work?

-The second limitation of SHERLOCK was its reliance on fluorescence, which requires additional equipment to acquire data.
-SHERLOCKv2 was adapted so that a cleaved reporter could be detected on commercial lateral flow strips, similarly to pregnancy test.
+- SHERLOCKv2 was adapted so that a cleaved reporter could be detected on commercial lateral flow strips, similar to pregnancy tests.
 With lateral flow strips, the presence of your DNA or RNA of interest within a given sample is simply determined by the number of bands present on the strip.
 This type of readout allows for nucleic acid detection almost anywhere as lateral flow strips are easy to transport and work rapidly, providing reliable results in as little as an hour.

 SHERLOCKv2 provides a method to detect nucleic acids with high sensitivity and specificity without compromising speed, ease of use, and portability.
 This method can be used for an array of applications including clinical diagnostics (e.g. pathogen or virus detection), therapeutics and sensitive genotyping.
-The beauty of SHERLOCKv2 is that it can be used easily and effectively in the lab and in the field.
+The beauty of SHERLOCK systems is that it can be used easily and effectively in the lab and in the field (Myhrvold et al., 2018).

 DETECTR- DNA Endonuclease Targeted CRISPR Trans Reporter